-Howard and Helen Fradley bought the Castle Hotel in Downham Market in 1991 after moving from Hull.
+Howard and Helen Fradley selling the Castle Hotel in Downham Market after 27 years behind the bar

 You may also want to watch:

 'We have had an amazing 27 years here and have watched the business grow from strength to strength, but it is now time for us to move our lives in a different direction.

 'I'm at the tender age of 62, my wife's a few years behind me and we've decided it's time to go and have some fun.

 - 1 Revealed: The most expensive towns to buy a home in Norfolk